DeltaRig/Angular/README.md

 if you have the attribute in class Component and the method that will receive the new value when the action happen, in this case keyup.enter.
 #### Pipes

-To strings/characteres:

-> {{ course.title | uppercase | lowercase }}

-To number, if you want separete as a decimal for each 3 chars the default will make it:

-> {{ course.students | number }}

-Return: 30,102

-And to separate using other types specificing the number of integer digits, how much numbers should appear after the dot in the minimum and maximum.

-> {{ course.rating | number:'1.2-2' }}

-And for prices you can specify too.
-The line bellow result in something like USD190.95

-> {{ course.price | currency:'AUD':true:'3.2-2' }}

-Also is possible use a pipe to change the data format.

-> {{ course.releaseDate | date:'shortDate' }}

-And a exemple of custom pipe in the summary.pipe.ts in the folder 02* .
+And a exemple of pipes and a custom pipe in course and the custum pipe is summary.pipe.ts in the folder 02* .

 #### Other notes